 Hello and welcome to another Friday Favorites post!
 It seems like I'm just not able to keep up with these posts on a weekly basis (they really do take a lot of time, to be honest), but I'm trying to make sure that when I do get a chance to post them, they contain some really stellar stuff.
 Here's what I've been lusting over lately...

 In my mind, it doesn't get better than Betsey Johnson novelty bags!

 (Side note: I was FAR too amused that the name of the wicker crustacean bag is "Crab Calloway.")

 This post contains affiliate links.
-If you make a purchase after clicking on one of these links.
-I may receive a small commission, which helps to run my blog.
-I promote only items and brands I absolutely love.
+If you make a purchase after clicking on one of these links, I may receive a small commission, which helps to run my blog.
+I link only to items and brands I really love.
 Thank you for supporting The Soubrette Brunette!